Part One – Exodus.

 Samir couldn’t tell if his eyes were open or closed.
 There was no pain, no sound, just darkness.
-A weight pressed down on him, something sharp was sticking into his leg, right at the top, he could feel it.
-He could feel his heart beating.
+A weight pressed down on him, something sharp was sticking into his leg near the top; he could feel it.
+He heard his heart beating.
 He couldn’t move.

 There was no idea of time passing.
 Where was he?
 At home?
 And his brothers, little sister, his parents, why didn’t they come and get him?

 He wanted to cry, but his eyes were dry.
 They were sore, filled with dust.
 It was hot.

 Darkness surrounded him.
 Was it night or day?
 Why didn’t they come and get him out?

 Light.
 A chink of light.
 Growing bigger now.
 Sunlight – it was day!

 Everything was muffled, as if he were cocooned in a huge ball of cotton.

 Hands gripped and pulled him.
 Strong, powerful arms.
 One under each of his own arms.
 Whatever was sticking into his leg scraped along the length of his thigh as they pulled him half out from the rubble.

 The men who had climbed over the remains of the ruined building stopped.